CIBC-Internal/python/Doc/library/socket.rst

 - The address of an :const:`AF_UNIX` socket bound to a file system node is represented as a string, using the file system encoding and the ``'surrogateescape'`` error handler (see :pep:`383`).
-An address in Linux's abstract namespace is returned as a :class:`bytes` object with an initial null byte; note that sockets in this namespace can communicate with normal file system sockets, so programs intended to run on Linux may need to deal with both types of address.
-A string or :class:`bytes` object can be used for either type of address when passing it as an argument.
+An address in Linux's abstract namespace is returned as a :term:`bytes-like object` with an initial null byte; note that sockets in this namespace can communicate with normal file system sockets, so programs intended to run on Linux may need to deal with both types of address.
+A string or bytes-like object can be used for either type of address when passing it as an argument.

    .. versionchanged:: 3.3
       Previously, :const:`AF_UNIX` socket paths were assumed to use UTF-8 encoding.

+   .. versionchanged:: 3.5
+      Writable :term:`bytes-like object` is now accepted.

+.. _host_port:

 - A pair ``(host, port)`` is used for the :const:`AF_INET` address family, where *host* is a string representing either a hostname in Internet domain notation like ``'daring.cwi.nl'`` or an IPv4 address like ``'100.50.200.5'``, and *port* is an integer.

+  - For IPv4 addresses, two special forms are accepted instead of a host
+    address: ``''`` represents :const:`INADDR_ANY`, which is used to bind to all interfaces, and the string ``'<broadcast>'`` represents
+    :const:`INADDR_BROADCAST`.
+This behavior is not compatible with IPv6, therefore, you may want to avoid these if you intend to support IPv6 with your Python programs.

 - For :const:`AF_INET6` address family, a four-tuple ``(host, port, flowinfo, scopeid)`` is used, where *flowinfo* and *scopeid* represent the ``sin6_flowinfo``